christopherhein/frontend-helpers/README.md

 ### Assets ###

-As far as the assets and the all the included libraries I've added a few of my favorite and most used javascript libraries, those are:
+As far as the assets I've added a few of my favorite and most used javascript libraries, those are:

 [Backbone](http://documentcloud.github.com/backbone/)
 [Underscore](http://documentcloud.github.com/underscore/)